0xJayden/ShmeepStaking/README.md

 # ShmeepStaking

-The staking contract and interfaces needed to stake the Shmeep NFTs.
+The staking contract and interfaces for the Shmeeps NFTs.